• City & RTO

 Different Parties Involved in Car Insurance

-Car insurance is a contract between two parties – the car owner and the insurance provider.
-However, every car insurance policy talks about third-party as well.
-Thus, a car insurance policy involves three types of parties.
+Car insurance is a contract between two parties- the car owner and the insurance provider.
+However, every car insurance policy talks about third parties as well.
+Thus, a car insurance policy involves three parties.
 Take a look at them below:

 1. First Party - In an insurance contract, the first party refers to the person who buys the insurance.
 Thus, the car owner is the first party in a car insurance policy.
 It is the first party who pays an insurance premium and makes a claim to receive benefits or compensation under the motor insurance policy.